California Roads - CA 905

 EB button copy on the then-short (in 2011) freeway part of CA 905.
 As of late 2012, the entire road is a freeway.

 The first half of WB freeway signage; the last photo is on the Exit 2A ramp.
-(The second photo is on the Exit 2B ramp, but it's also right alongside the mainline.)
+(The second and third photos are on the Exit 2B ramp, but they're also right alongside the mainline.)